RamezCh/Introduction-to-Containers-Kubernetes-and-OpenShift-V2/README.md

 - replicas: number of replicas (of pods) to be running at any given time
 - pod template so we know the pods to be created by the ReplicaSet
 - selector: matchLabels: app: nginx .
 Labels aren't unique remember?
 We tell program to find app: nginx and once it does to create the replicas

+### Kubernetes CLI (Kubectl)
+- Key Tool for working with Kubernetes
+- Provide functionality for working with clusters and workloads running on clusters
+- Several different command types including declarative and imperative

+#### Imperative:
+- Quickly create, update, and delete Kubernetes objects
+- Easiest to learn
+- Doesn't provide an audit trail
+- Not very flexible

+Imagine you want to deploy a container with the same details of running one and there is no configuration files.
+You would have to guess and think hard right?
+Maybe call the person who ran that container.
+This is why we need a template.

+- Use Configuration template
+- Specify an operation such as create, replace, or delete

+#### Declarative commands:
+- Configuration files define one or more objects
+- No operation is specified (Needed operations are inferred by kubectl)
+- Works on files and directories
+- Configuration files define desired state, and Kubernetes actualizes that state
+- Preferred method for production systems

+We have a configuration file, shared with developers.
+Even if one of developers miss updating the file we can still add them to the file and it works just fine.

+Note: kubectl is pronounced as cube control